YusenHou519/Polaris/source/polaris.rst

 What is Polaris?
 ================

-A Universal Tool for Chromatin Loop Annotation
+A Versatile Tool for Chromatin Loop Annotation
 ----------------------------------------------

 .. raw:: html